Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 Step 2: Remove Interior Items

-Now that you’re ready to start cleaning, you’ll want to pull out any parts of the dishwasher that are not attached.
-This includes the racks, silverware holders, and even the filter.
-Anything that can be removed should be for proper cleaning!
+Now, you’re ready to start cleaning!
+To begin, open the dishwasher door, and pull out any removable parts of the dishwasher.
+This includes the racks, silverware holders, bottom rack, and even the dishwasher filter.
+Remove anything that is detachable to ensure proper cleaning!

 Step 3: Spot-Clean And Clear Any Debris